Cofington History, Family Crest & Coats of Arms

 Early History of the Cofington family

-Another 190 words (14 lines of text) covering the years 1120, 1204, 1296 and 1304 are included under the topic Early Cofington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cofington research.
+Another 123 words (9 lines of text) covering the years 1120, 1204, 1296 and 1304 are included under the topic Early Cofington History in all our PDF Extended History products and printed products wherever possible.

 Cofington Spelling Variations